amarino1979/Final_Project/README.md

  - MERN stack application
  - Wireframe added to README.md
  - Backend:  RESTful API that supports CRUD operations with MongoDB and Mongoose.
- - Maybe a User and post model.
-So I will add user Auth again as a stretch goal.
  - Implement front end logic and UI
  - Connect frontend and backend using AJAX HTTP requests.
  - New technologies: going to use Grid for layout, Skeleton for color schemes.